CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 Which should return all the products that have the word car in it's title or description (case insensitive).

 [Challenge]: Show the products that contain the searched word in their title before the ones that contain the searched word only in the description.
 For instance, if a product contains the word car in its title, it should before a product that only contains the word car only in the description.

+# [Lab] Amazon: New and Create

+This lab assumes that you have an Amazon application with a Product model that has the following attributes: title, description and price.
+Depending on the exercises you've followed, your application may have more.
+Feel free to incorporate the extra attributes in the following labs:

+Implement the following actions for your Amazon application:
+1. New Action
+  url: /products/new: Shows a form to create a product that should have the attributes above.
+2. Create Action
+  url: /products: Handles creating a product based on the form submitted in the new page.